-In this first episode in a series of Product Spotlights, we would like to take a closer look at what a Hydrostatic Release Unit is, and the crucial role that a Hydrostatic Release Unit, or HRU, plays in case of an emergency.
+In this first episode in a series of Product Spotlights, we would like to put the Product Spotlight on the Hydrostatic Release Unit while we take a closer look at what a Hydrostatic Release Unit is, and the crucial role that a Hydrostatic Release Unit, or HRU, plays in case of an emergency.

 A hydrostatic release unit or HRU is a pressure activated mechanism designed, to automatically deploy a life raft, when certain conditions are met.
 In case a vessel sinks, the HRU will activate and release the life raft on a depth between 1,5 and 4 meters.
 The pressure of the water against a diaphragm within the sealed casing causes a knife to cut through a rope and thereby releasing the life raft, the same principle applies on EPIRBs whereby the bracket which holds the EPIRB is released.